Why Former Athletes Can't Lose Weight With the Same Workouts

 Why do I gain weight so easily now compared to my 20s?

 The fix isn't "eat less, move more."
-That's like telling a car with a bad fuel injector to just use less gas.
-You have to fix the engine first — hormonal environment, recovery, stress load — then the same effort produces completely different results.
+That's telling a car with a bad fuel injector to use less gas.
+Fix the engine first.
+Hormonal environment, recovery, stress load.
+Then the same effort produces different results.

 What should I do differently?